tomas-ravalli/automated-crypto-brief/README.md

 ## Features

 * Fetches the latest cryptocurrency prices from Coinbase.
-* Calculates the performance and profit/loss of your investment.
+* Calculates the return and profit/loss of your investment.
-* Calculates a performance multiplier (e.g., x1.5 or x0.8) for a quick view of your investment's status.
+* Calculates a return multiplier (e.g., x1.5 or x0.8) for a quick view of your investment's status.
 * Sends a formatted email report with the current date in the subject.
 * Can be automated to run on a schedule using GitHub Actions.
 * Securely handles API keys and other sensitive information using environment variables.